New Haven, CT Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, New Haven has net metering through both Eversource and United Illuminating Company.
-Connecticut’s Residential Renewable Energy Solutions program provides 1:1 net metering, meaning excess solar credits carry over monthly at full retail rate.
+Yes, New Haven has net metering through Connecticut’s Residential Renewable Energy Solutions program.
+Both Eversource and United Illuminating Company offer 1:1 net metering, meaning you receive full retail rate credits for excess solar energy sent to the grid.

-Yes, solar panels increase home value in New Haven, CT.
-According to a Zillow study, solar panels increase home value by 4.1% on average across the United States.
+Yes, solar panels increase home value in New Haven.
+Research shows that solar panels increase home value by 4.1% on average.
+For a typical New Haven home, this translates to thousands of dollars in added equity.